fuji3to4/muse-jsx/README.md

 > Note (credit and provenance)
 >
-> This repository is a minimal derivative of the original muse-js ([muse-js](https://github.com/urish/muse-js)), modified only via AI agent–assisted edits.
+> This repository is a minimal derivative of the original muse-js ([muse-js](https://github.com/urish/muse-js)), modified mainly via AI agent–assisted edits.
 All credit and copyright belong to the original authors and contributors of urish/muse-js.
 This repository does not claim originality.
 See the bundled LICENSE.

  Muse 1, Muse 2, and Muse S EEG Headset JavaScript Library (using Web Bluetooth).
  Reconstruct muse-js from source code.

-## About changes
+## About this fork

-- Changes in this repository are intentionally minimal.
 - Original: <https://github.com/urish/muse-js>
 - License: See the included `LICENSE` (original attributions preserved).
+- Node.js 20+ compatibility fixes.
+- RxJS 7+ support.

+## Requirements

+- Node.js 18+ (recommended: 20+).
+TextEncoder/TextDecoder are available natively; no polyfills needed.
+- Browser: Web Bluetooth capable (Chrome/Edge).
+A secure context (HTTPS or localhost) is required.

 ## Running the demo app